 Why Trash Cans?

-You already use trash cans both inside and outside of your home.
-They’re always close by, making them easy to access in an emergency.
+You already use trash cans.
+They are everywhere (inside and outside) which make them easy to access in an emergency.
 Trash cans are a heavy-duty item; they stand up to frequent use and they’re durable as hell.
 Even indoor cans, like those you’d use in an office, have potential uses you probably haven’t considered.
-Outdoor cans come equipped with wheels, handles, and lids that make transporting them easy.

 Here are just a few ways you can use trash cans when the grid goes down.